 Luckily, 2018 is set to provide some solace for retail brands wishing to improve their CX strategies.
 The uptake of key technologies will transform how brands communicate with consumers, both retail and enterprise environments.

-Robotic software, chatbots and automation systems will gain traction in enterprises everywhere in 2018, where devices and systems powered by Siri and Alexa will aid sales and service delivery efficiency.
+Robotic software, chatbots and automation system will gain traction in enterprises everywhere in 2018, where devices and systems powered by Siri and Alexa will aid sales and service delivery efficiency.
 These systems will be able to speak to business-created bots in order to solve the mundane customer issues employees, and companies, become bogged down by.
 Another welcome advantage of AI and automation is that companies can become much slicker internally; enterprise systems and departments can become connected in new ways so that customer enquiries can be handled in one go.
-With less disparity between different parts of the business, front and back offices can work interchangeably with one another – the customer-facing department can do everything the back office does, and back office staff can become more customer-centric in their approach.
+With less disparity between different parts of the business, front and back offices can work interchangeably with one another – customer-facing department can do everything the back office does, and back office staff can become more customer-centric.

-2018 will see a divide in brands leading and losing, depending on how advanced their CX strategy is.
+2018 will see a divide in brands leading and losing, depending on how advanced their CEM strategy is.